JCD2052/playwright-java/README.md

 }
 ```

-Create it using the reflection engine:
+Create it with the factory, which resolves the constructor via reflection:

 ```java
 PriceElement price = elementFactory.createCustomElement(